-Tech companies has an exceptional benefits package that incorporates both a financial safety net and wide investment options and it is important to get the right balance for you.
+tech has an exceptional benefits package that incorporates both a financial safety net and wide investment options and it is important to get the right balance for you.

-Matching your benefits with what you really need (and adapting this as time goes by) is a critical step inprotecting against risk.
+Matching your benefits with what you really need (and adapting this as time goes by) is a critical step in protecting against risk.

-How should you invest?
+3. How should you invest?